Dr David Livesey

 Currently he is a senior advisor to the European Universities Assocation's EUIMA project on Collaborative Research and a Governor of St. Mary's University, Twickenham.
 His academic activities have also included membership of the Quality Assurance Forum for Universities in Singapore and his being a Governor of Henley Management College.

-Beyond his academic life, he is the chair and a trustee of the Friends of Fulbourn Hospital & the Community as well as a Mental Health Act Manager for the Cambridgeshire and Peterborough NHS Foundation Trust.
-He is also a trustee of the Cambridge Citizens Advice Bureau, of which he is a former chair of trustees, and of the Cambridge City Foodbank, of which he is treasurer.
+Beyond his academic life, he is the chair of the trustees of the Cambridge City Foodbank and also chair of the trustees of the Friends of Fulbourn Hospital & the Community as well as a Mental Health Act Manager for the Cambridgeshire and Peterborough NHS Foundation Trust.
+He is a trustee of the Cambridge Citizens Advice Bureau, of which he is a former chair of trustees.
 He is a former trustee of Citizens Advice.